• Health and Well-Being

 Strategies to minimize risks at competitive eating events

 United Educators (UE) has handled claims involving students injured during or after an eating contest.
 While professional competitive eaters train for their events, students may be unprepared to participate safely.
 As a result, some institutions have banned these contests.
-Others require that contests be conducted on campus so oversight can be provided.
+Others require the contests be conducted on campus so oversight can be provided.

 More From UE